DocRaptor/docraptor-java/README.md

 9. `eval $(gpg-agent --daemon)`
 10. `gpg --use-agent --armor --detach-sign` and press ^C after authenticating
 11. `mvn clean deploy`
+12. Verify package release at [Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.docraptor%22%20AND%20a%3A%22docraptor%22)  (takes anywhere from minutes to days)
-12. Use the git tag and make a new release with `target/docraptor-*` attached, https://github.com/DocRaptor/docraptor-java/tags
+13. Use the git tag and make a new release with `target/docraptor-*` attached, https://github.com/DocRaptor/docraptor-java/tags
-13. Refresh documentation on docraptor.com
+14. Refresh documentation on docraptor.com

 ## Version Policy